-Kate is an entrepreneur, writer and documentary filmmaker whose instincts for powerful storytelling have led her from presidential campaign trails to the flooded streets of post-Katrina New Orleans to the true meaning of funk and the legacy of James Brown.
+Kate is a journalist and media entrepreneur, whose instincts for powerful storytelling have led her from presidential campaign trails to the flooded streets of post-Katrina New Orleans to the true meaning of funk and the legacy of James Brown.
 She won Emmys for two post-9/11 CNN documentaries and was nominated for a film about the 2004 Howard Dean campaign and the rising power of the Netroots.

-Kate joined Barack Obama’s presidential campaign as the Director of Video for New Media in the spring of 2007.
+Kate entered politics in 2007 as the New Media Director of Video for Barack Obama's presidential campaign.
 By the end of the campaign, her team had produced over 2,000 videos, which ranged from thirty-second spots to twenty-minute documentaries.
-According to TechPresident, total viewing time totaled 14,548,809.05 hours, compared to 488,093.01 hours for Republican nominee John McCain’s videos — a ratio of 30:1.
-Kate continued into the Administration as Content Lead for the Presidential Transition Team’s website, Change.gov, and as a New Media consultant to the White House Office of Health Reform and the Department of Health and Human Services.
+According to TechPresident, total viewing time outpaced Republican nominee John McCain’s videos by a ratio of 30:1.
+Kate continued into the Administration as Content Lead for the Presidential Transition Team’s website, Change.gov, and as a consultant to the White House Office of Health Reform and HHS.

 Founder and CEO, Tarbell Industries